HNIX/Swayed/README.md

-# 🎉 Jumpstart Pro Rails
+# Swayed - A Transactional ETL

 Welcome!
 To get started, clone the repository and push it to a new repository.